nothinglabs/openmelt2/readme.md

-# Open Melt 2
+# Open Melt

-Open Melt 2 is an open-source translational drift (aka "melty brain") robot controller project based on Arduino.
+Open Melt is an open-source translational drift (aka "melty brain") robot controller based on Arduino.

 A translational drift robot spins its entire body using its drive wheel(s), but is still capable of directional control by modulating motor power at certain points each rotation.
 To achieve this - the rate of rotation must be tracked.